Rational homotopy type and computability: Variants of Hilbert's tenth problem

 Define $n \times n$ matrices $Z=(z_{k\ell})$ and $W=(w_{k\ell})$.
 Then the equations of our new system are

-We show that this has a solution if and only if \eqrefb{Q-DIFF} does.
+To complete the proof, we must show that the system \eqrefb{inst-BIL} has a solution if and only if \eqrefb{Q-DIFF} does.
 It is easy to see that $\{x_i,y_j\}_{1 \leq i,j \leq r}$ is a solution to \eqrefb{Q-DIFF} if and only if

-where $\vec e_1$ is the basis vector $(1,0,\ldots,0)$, is a solution to \eqrefb{inst-BIL}.
+where $\mathbf e_1$ is the basis vector $(1,0,\ldots,0)$, is a solution to \eqrefb{inst-BIL}.
 In particular, if \eqrefb{Q-DIFF} has a solution, then so does \eqrefb{inst-BIL}.
 Conversely, suppose that we have a solution for \eqrefb{inst-BIL}.
-Since they are integer matrices and $B$ is invertible, $Z$ and $W$ must both have determinant $\pm1$.
-Therefore $Z^{-1}$ and $W^{-1}$ are also integer matrices.
+Since they are integer matrices and $B$ has nonzero determinant, $Z$ and $W$ must both have determinant $\pm1$ and are invertible over $\mathbb Z$.
 Then \eqrefb{inst-BIL} also has the solution